bmordue/lgm/README.md

 ### Running Stryker.js Mutation Testing Locally

-Run `npz stryker run --config-file stryker.conf.js` in the root directory of the project.
+Run `npx stryker run --config-file stryker.conf.js` in the root directory of the project.

 Stryker.js will perform mutation testing and provide a report on the code coverage.